How Business Coaching Marketers Can Avoid an FTC Action

 Many work-at-home offers fail to deliver on their promises.
 If consumers will have to work a lot of hours without pay, advertisements should clearly and conspicuously disclose that.
 Costs should similarly be disclosed, up-front.

-Internet businesses are the FTC’s favorite target.
+Internet businesses are a favorite FTC target.

 Most companies that draw the FTC’s ire make unsubstantiated earnings claims.
 Consumers are told that they can earn thousands of dollars a month starting their own internet business.
 Often consumers are told that no experience is necessary because they “experts” will be “coaching” them.